seeq12/seeq-clustering/README.md

 python -m seeq.addons.clustering
 ```

+and follow the instructions when prompted.

 There are additional **Options** for the addon installation.
 These include `--users` and `--groups`.
 These can be used to change permissions for the addon tool.
 For example to give permission to users `me` and `you` one would install the addon with as:

 ```bash
 python -m seeq.addons.clustering --users me you
 ```

-INSTRUCTIONS ARE INCOMPLETE BELOW

-4. Manually download the two files (`Clustering.py` and `_Clustering_config.py`) from the [external-calc folder](#https://github.com/seeq12/seeq-clustering/external-calc) **and move** them to the external calculation folder on the machine where Seeq server is running, (typically `'C:/Seeq/plugins/external-calculation/python/user/ClusterCalc/'` or similar) **it is likely you will need to create the folder "ClusterCalc"**
+4. [Manually download](https://stackoverflow.com/a/13593430/13955469) the two files (`Basic.py` and `config_ext_calc.py`) from the [external-calc folder](https://github.com/seeq12/seeq-clustering/external-calc)

+5. Navigate to the external calculation folder on the machine where Seeq server is running, (typically `'C:/Seeq/plugins/external-calculation/python/user/'` or similar) and **create a new folder** called `ClusteringCalc`.

+6. Move the two downloaded files (`Basic.py` and `config_ext_calc.py`) into your newly created `/ClusteringCalc/` folder.

-5. In command line on the computer or server running Seeq (*not* seeq data lab terminal), navigate to the external calculation python folder (using the example from above): `cd C:/Seeq/plugins/external-calculation/python/user/ClusterCalc`
+7. In command line on the maching running Seeq (*not* seeq data lab terminal), navigate to the location of the files you just added (using the example from above): `cd C:/Seeq/plugins/external-calculation/python/user/ClusteringCalc`

+8. Configure the location (on machine running Seeq Server) where clustering models will be stored.
+To do this, run `python config_ext_calc.py clusteringModelsPath`

+If you are unable to run `python config_ext_calc.py` (*e.g.* if you do not have python installed on the Seeq server host machine), see [manual instructions](#manual-external-calc-clustering-config)

-6. Configure the location (on machine running Seeq Server) where clustering models will be stored.
-Run `python _Clustering_config.py clusteringModelsPath` The default is to store the models in the same location as dir as Clustering.py, *i.e.* `D:/Seeq/plugins/external-calculation/python/user/` in this example.
-If you wish to store your models elsewhere, and you have the required permissions Assuming you have permissions to access the path, this can be done by running `python _Clustering_config.py clusteringModelsPath <yourpathhere>`
+The default is to store the models in the same location as dir as Clustering.py, *i.e.* `D:/Seeq/plugins/external-calculation/python/user/` in this example.
+If you wish to store your models elsewhere, and you have the required permissions Assuming you have permissions to access the path, this can be done by running `python config_ext_calc.py clusteringModelsPath <yourpathhere>`

-If you are unable to run `python _Clustering_config.py` (*e.g.* if you do not have python installed on the Seeq server host machine), see [manual instructions](#manual-external-calc-clustering-config)

-7. Follow the instructions in external-calc readme (typically located `~/D:/ProgramData/Seeq/data/plugins/external-calculation/python/readme.html`) to install `hdbscan`.
+9. Follow the instructions in external-calc readme (typically located `~/D:/ProgramData/Seeq/data/plugins/external-calculation/python/readme.html`) to install `hdbscan`.
 Here is an exceprt from the readme, explaining how to do this:

 	*Installation of additional libraries can be done by executing the following steps:*